-Which fin systems are available and which is the best?
+What surf fin systems are available, and which one is the best?

-Fin systems, it’s all about FCS vs Future Fins!
-Yes and no; of course these are the two biggest manufacturers of fins and fin systems, but there are definitely more relevant systems for shortboard chargers to log lovers.
-In this article, you can find out what these are and which fin system is right for you.
+Fin systems – it’s all about FCS vs. Future Fins!
+Yes and no; sure, these are the two biggest manufacturers of fins and fin systems, but there are definitely other relevant systems for shortboard chargers and log lovers alike.
+Find out which ones they are and which fin system is right for you in this article.

-• the fin system from Future Fins offers maximum stability and FCS II and ‘Snap In’ enable a tool-free removable fin system
+• The Future Fins offers maximum stability, while FCS II and ‘Snap-In’ enable a tool-free removable fin system.

 What is a fin system?